mskf3000/Tutorials-and-Cheat-Sheets/Cheat Sheet - IPTables.md

     sudo /etc/rc.d/init.d/iptables restart
     sudo /etc/rc.d/init.d/iptables flush

+Check what verison of IPTables you have installed by running this command:

+    iptables -V

+The output should be something like this:

+    iptables v1.4.12

 #### Different ways to showing `iptables` rules.

 List all rules (`-L`) in the selected table—default is `-t filter`—with hostname lookups.